Heat Pump Troubleshooting: Is Your Heat Pump Not Working?

 Your heat pump operates just like a central air conditioner with the added benefit of providing heat for your home during the winter season.
 Some of the common issues covered in this heat pump troubleshooting guide include:

-If your heat pump system is blowing cold or room temperature air while the thermostat is set for heat mode, there are a few common situations you can resolve without even looking at heat pump itself.
+If your heat pump system has cold air blowing or room temperature air while the thermostat is set for heat mode, there are a few common situations you can resolve without even looking at heat pump itself.

-Check your thermostat - Double check that the system didn’t accidentally get set for cooling.
+Check for a faulty thermostat - Double check that the system didn’t accidentally get set for cooling.
 Also check your fan control settings.
 If you like to run your fan continuously for air circulation and filtering, you may be feeling room temperature or cool air because the system isn’t actively heating.
 Re-setting the system to heat mode and the fan to auto mode should solve these issues.

 If checking the thermostat doesn’t solve the problem, and your system still isn’t heating and cooling correctly, you’ll need to start looking more closely at the indoor and outdoor units as outlined below.
 For additional suggestions, check out our heat pump not heating page.